-- 1. to establish a long-term incentive plan, in order to maintain competitiveness in the banking industry, - 2. to support the growth, development and financial success of the Group by providing additional incentives to some CEB employees who have been or will be given responsibility for the management of the business affairs of the Group, and - 3. to comply with the NBR regulations on Sound Remuneration, which stipulates that: - 40% of the granted variable remuneration to an Identified Staff member will be deferred and that the other 60% will be granted unconditionally and - at least 50% of the variable remuneration (whether deferred or unconditional) to Identified Staff should consist of shares of the Group or financial instruments whose value is determined / derived from the value of the shares.
+- to establish a long-term incentive plan, in order to maintain competitiveness in the banking industry, - to support the growth, development and financial success of the Bank by providing additional incentives to some CEB employees who have been or will be given responsibility for the management of the business affairs of the Bank, and - to comply with the NBR regulations on Sound Remuneration, which stipulates that: - 40% of the awarded variable remuneration to an Identified Staff member will be deferred and that the other 60% will be granted unconditionally and

+- at least 50% of the variable remuneration (whether deferred or unconditional) to Identified Staff should consist of shares of the Bank or financial instruments whose value is determined / derived from the value of the shares.

-In accordance with the NBR regulation on Sound Remuneration, any variable remuneration to an Identified Staff member, whether deferred or unconditional, consists in at least 50% of financial instruments (like shares, options, Phantom Shares).
-Accordingly, this Plan sets forth that the Identified persons shall receive 50% of their unconditional and deferred variable remuneration (if applicable) in the form of Phantom Shares under the conditions of this Plan.
-If an Identified Staff member refuses to receive Phantom Shares, (s)he is not entitled to the cash value of the offered package of Phantom Shares.
+By virtue of the NBR regulation and EBA Guidelines on Sound Remuneration, any variable remuneration to an Identified Staff member, whether deferred or unconditional, consists for at least 50% of financial instruments (like shares, options, phantom shares).
+Accordingly, this Plan sets forth that Identified Staff shall receive 50% of their unconditional and deferred variable remuneration (if any) in the form of Phantom Shares under the conditions of this Plan.
+In case an Identified Staff member refuses to receive Phantom Shares, (s)he is not entitled to the cash value of the package of Phantom Shares offered.

-The deferred part of the variable remuneration of an Identified Staff member, i.e. 40% of the variable remuneration in any given year, shall be subject to a 3 year deferral period: 1/3 will be paid out one (1) year after the award date, 1/3 in the second year and 1/3 in the third year.
-Please note that this 'pay out' will be (also) subject to the 50/50 rule of cash and Phantom Shares.
+The deferred part of the variable remuneration to an Identified Staff member, i.e. 40% of the variable remuneration in any given year, shall be subject to a 3 year deferral period: 1/3 will be paid out one (1) year after the award date, 1/3 in the second year and 1/3 in the third year.
+It must be noted that (also) this 'pay out' will be subject to the 50/50 rule of cash and Phantom Shares.

-Further, it must be noted that the Phantom Shares that vest in accordance with the chart laid down in this Plan must be retained for at least one (1) year.
-This means that the acquired Phantom Shares can be paid only at one (1) year as of the date of the entry into force.
+Further, it must be noted that the Phantom Shares that vest in accordance with the scheme laid down in this Plan must be retained for at least one (1) year.
+This means that vested Phantom Shares may only be presented for cash one (1) year after the vesting date.

 Variable remuneration may not be paid out to or through a special purpose vehicle or via other methods that undermine a sound remuneration policy - and monitoring.
-Furthermore, Identified Staff may not apply hedge strategies or foreign currency structures to protect their remuneration interests; they are required to undertake not to use personal hedging strategies or remuneration and liability-related insurance to undermine the risk alignment effects embedded in their remuneration arrangements.
+Furthermore, Identified Staff may not apply hedge strategies or foreign currency structures to protect their remuneration interests; they are required to undertake not to use personal hedging strategies or remuneration - and liability-related insurance to undermine the risk alignment effects embedded in their remuneration arrangements.

 Performance shall be evaluated on pre-determined and assessable criteria ('objectives') and shall comprise both financial and non-financial elements.
 Non-financial elements shall make up at least 50% of the assessment of the Identified Staff member.
+The performance criteria for variable remuneration of a member of the control function are for at least 70% based on position-specific, qualitative objectives and include no criteria that are based on the results of the business unit supervised by the particular person in his/her control function.

-Financial performance shall be reviewed in the context of the Group's and/or Bank's financial stability and own funds requirements as well as the long-term interests of the shareholders and other stakeholders within the Bank.
+Financial performance shall be reviewed in the context of the Bank's financial stability and own funds requirements as well as the long-term interests of the shareholders and other stakeholders.